Ray Covington Property Management

 Landlords must ensure that rental properties meet minimum housing standards and comply with health and safety codes.
 Failure to maintain a safe and habitable dwelling can be grounds for a tenant to break the lease or seek legal remedies.

-Landlords must provide written notice of rent increases or lease termination according to the terms of the lease agreement.
+Landlords must provide written Notice of rent increases or lease termination according to the lease agreement terms.
 For month-to-month tenancies, a 30-day written notice is generally required.

 South Carolina eviction laws protect tenants from retaliation or discrimination.
 Landlords cannot evict tenants based on race, religion, gender, disability, or familial status.
 Additionally, landlords cannot evict tenants in retaliation for exercising their legal rights, such as reporting code violations or requesting repairs.